rails/webpacker/docs/v6_upgrade.md

       }
     }
     ```
+1. In `webpacker.yml`, check if you had `watched_paths`.
+That is not `additional_paths`.

 1. Some dependencies were removed in [PR 3056](https://github.com/rails/webpacker/pull/3056).
 If you see the error: `Error: Cannot find module 'babel-plugin-macros'`, or similar, then you need to `yarn add <dependency>` where <dependency> might include: `babel-plugin-macros`, `case-sensitive-paths-webpack-plugin`, `core-js`, `regenerator-runtime`.
 Or you might want to remove your dependency on those.

-1. If `bin/yarn` did not exist, it was added.

-1. Remove overlapping dependencies from your `package.json` and rails/webpacker's `package.json`.
-For example, don't include `webpack` directly as that's a dependency of rails/webpacker.
+1. Review the new default's changes to `webpacker.yml` and `config/webpack`.
+Consider each suggested change carefully, especially the change to have your `source_entry_path` be at the top level of your `source_path`.

-17. Make sure that you can run `bin/webpacker` without errors.
+1. Make sure that you can run `bin/webpacker` without errors.

 1. Try running `RAILS_ENV=production bin/rails assets:precompile`.
 If all goes well, don't forget to clean the generated assets with `bin/rails assets:clobber`.

 1. Run `yarn add webpack-dev-server` if those are not already in your dev dependencies.
 Make sure you're using v4+.

+1. Update any scripts that called `/bin/webpack` or `bin/webpack-dev-server` to `/bin/webpacker` or `bin/webpacker-dev-server`

 1. Try your app!

-21. Update any scripts that called `/bin/webpack` or `bin/webpack-dev-server` to `/bin/webpacker` or `bin/webpacker-dev-server`

 ## Examples of v5 to v6